 There’s a reason for this.
 Boundary statements in the middle of a conflict activate the same defensive response as the conflict itself.
 You’re adding a new demand to an already overloaded moment.
 The other person isn’t registering what you’re saying — they’re registering threat.

 Asking “do you see the way you’re talking to me?” doesn’t make a demand.
 It asks for observation.
 Telling someone they’re wrong puts them on defense.
 Asking if they can see what you’re seeing is a different move — it invites them into perspective rather than pushing them into a corner.
+Honest Communication In Relationships is more common than most people realise.
+De-Escalation Strategies is more common than most people realize.

 Applying effective de-escalation can change the outcome.

 I miss it too.
 I’ll be halfway into something and have no idea what I actually sound like.
 Doesn’t happen often.
 But when someone stops and asks “do you see how you’re acting right now?” — I don’t go defensive, which surprises me every time.
 Something about being asked to look, rather than told I’m wrong, makes me actually consider it.
+Working through de-escalation communication in therapy makes a concrete difference.
+Working through honest communication in relationships in therapy makes a concrete difference.
+Working through de-escalation strategies in therapy makes a concrete difference.

 That’s what Dr. Phil did.
 No argument.
 No directive.
 Just: can you see yourself right now?